Laotian Americans

 Laotian Americans (ຄົນລາວອາເມລິກາ) are Americans who trace their ancestry to Laos.
 Laotian Americans are included in the larger category of Asian Americans.
 The major immigrant generation were generally refugees who escaped Laos during the warfare and disruption of the 1970s, and entered refugee camps in Thailand across the Mekong River.
 They emigrated to the United States during the late 1970s and throughout the 1980s.

-The category ‘Laotian American' includes all ethnic groups who lived within the borders of Laos, except the Hmong community.
+The category ‘Laotian American' in the US Census largely included ethnic Lao, and did not include the Hmong and other ethnic minorities from Laos.

 History

 Laotian immigration to the United States started shortly after the Vietnam War.
 Refugees began arriving in the U.S. after a Communist government came to power in Laos in 1975 and by 1980, the Laotian population of the U.S. reached 47,683, according to census estimates.
 The numbers increased dramatically during the 1980s so the census estimated that there were 147,375 people by 1990.
 The group continued to grow, somewhat more slowly, to 167,792 by 2000.
 By 2008, the population nearly reached 240,532.
 Included are the Hmong, a mountainous tribe from that country.